 How do I bake chicken legs without getting dry?

-Also, the skin on the drumsticks helps with holding the moisture during cooking.
+- Also, the drumsticks' skin helps hold moisture during cooking.
 So don't take the skin off chicken legs.
 If you really want to avoid it, remove it afterward.

 How many chicken drumsticks per person